Co – Chairs

 Emma Knowland – Australasian Sexual Health & HIV Nurses Association

-Emma is a clinical nurse for the Metro North Sexual Health & HIV Service in Brisbane and is a member of the ASHHNA executive committee.
-Emma holds a Master of Nursing and certificates in Sexual and Reproductive Health.
-She brings fifteen year’s experience in Women’s Health and has worked in Sexual & Reproductive Health for the past three years.
-She has held several clinical and teaching roles, predominantly in the public sector and also for non-government organisations.
+Emma Knowland (she/her) is an endorsed Nurse Practitioner.
+She currently works for the Metro North Sexual Health & HIV Service in Brisbane and is the President of the Australasian Sexual Health & HIV Nurses Association.
+Emma holds a Master of Nurse Practitioner, a Masters in Cancer Nursing and certificates in Sexual and Reproductive Health.
+She is currently working towards her S100 prescriber status to prescribe HIV and Hepatitis B specialised medicines.
+Emma has over 20 years’ experience in Healthcare and has held several clinical and teaching roles, predominantly in the public sector and for non-government organisations.

 A/Professor Catherine O’Connor – Australian Chapter of Sexual Health Medicine (AChSHM)